coshinen/blog/pages/quotes.md

 > * Inner peace, inner peace. itchy nose.
 Ah-choo!
 Finally, inner peace.
 Now what?
 > * Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why it is called the present.
 > * There are no accidents.
+> * One often meets his destiny on the road he takes to avoid it.
+> * Nothing is impossible.

 > Negan, The Walking Dead:
 > * It's just that no one ever thinks that they're the evil one.